info201a-s19/AD-project-movies/README.md

 - [Exploring Movie Data with Interactive Visualizations](https://towardsdatascience.com/exploring-movie-data-with-interactive-visualizations-c22e8ce5f663) utilizes The Movie Database (TMDB) data from 1910-2016.
 Their goal for the project was to understand temporal patterns affecting movie profitability, changes in popular genres, identifying important actors/directors, and observing changes in movie ratings and vote averages over time.

 - [Lorenz Hering’s Movie Data Analysis project](https://www.kaggle.com/lorenzhering/movie-data-analysis) utilizes TMDb's data set that contains information about 10,866 movies published between 1960 and 2015.
-His goal was to answer the questions of which genres were most common, have the highest avg. budget/revenue/profit/vote/popularity/vote count, number of movies with voting avg. >=8, and analyzing the development means of variables per genre over the years.
+His goal was to answer the questions of which genres were most common, have the highest avg. budget/revenue/profit/vote/popularity/vote count, number of movies with voting avg. >=8, and analyzing the development of means of variables per genre over the years.

 **What data-driven questions do you hope to answer about this domain (share at least 3)?**